Anteater: Interactive Visualization of Program Execution Values in Context: Evaluation

+We believe our observations in this preliminary study provide promising evidence towards the utility of a visualization first approach to exploratory program debugging and understanding.
+P2 and P3 both performed exploratory tasks for understanding their programs and heavily relied on the global plots of values from within their program and interactions with those plots to improve their understanding of the programs behavior.
+In a post exploration interview, all participants indicate that they were able to gain new insight into their programs: P1 by finding their bug and P2 and P3 through understanding the behavior of certain values.
+Similarly, all participants expressed that, if a polished and optimized version were available, they would like to use a system like \oursystem{} for future programming tasks.

 As mentioned earlier, we discarded one evaluation study, because the programs provided were not ideally suited for the objective of the evaluation.
 The participant initially brought a large, machine learning program that took approximately a week to run.
 This program was not a good fit since we do not aim to study the interaction between trace size and applicability of our approach, but rather the utility of our approach to real Python programmers.
 A program that takes a week to run will generate a trace too large to handle by the current implementation of \oursystem{}.
 Admittedly, this does limit the generalizability of \oursystem{}, but we consider the study of how to scale a system like \oursystem{} for future work.
 The participant then provided several small-scale programs that we were also not ideally fit for the study.
+The first of the programs was a small multi-threaded program.
+However, \oursystem{} does not currently support multithreading.
+The other two programs were linear programs (no loops) with only 20-40 function calls and variable assignments where the code was broken into several small, independent parts.
+These programs are similar to those found in an introductory CS course.
 This study aimed to use programs similar to those that would be found in a real data analysis setting.
 The small-scale programs were simply not sufficiently realistic for the study.
-They were more in-line with programs found in an educational setting.
 As a result, rather than asking them to provide additional programs, we omitted their case from the study.